FrancisCrickInstitute/pMANIC/README.md

 1. Navigate to the **[latest release](../../releases/latest)** page of this repository.
 2. Click on the `Assets` drop-down.
-3. Download the installer named `MANIC_Setup.zip`.
+3. Download the installer named `MANIC_Setup.zip` (either the Windows or Mac version).
+4. Unzip the downloaded file.
-4. Run the installer and follow the on-screen prompts.
+5. Run the installer and follow the on-screen prompts.

 ### Option 2: Running from Source
 If you prefer to run the raw Python code, use the provided execution script.